 Stijn Baert was born in Lokeren, Belgium on 14 October 1983.
 In 2006, he became Master of Science in Computer Science Engineering ('Burgerlijk Ingenieur'), in 2008 Master of Science in Economics and in 2013 Doctor of Economic Sciences from Ghent University, Belgium.
-For his academic achievement in the Master of Science in Economic Sciences he received in 2008 the 'VDK Award'.
+He received the 'VDK Award' in 2008 for his academic achievement in the Master of Science in Economic Sciences.
 Between 2008 and 2020 he worked as a teaching assistant, researcher and tenure track professor at the Department of Social Economics at Ghent University.

-Since 1 October 2020 he has worked as a full-time associate professor in empirical labour economics at Ghent University.
+Since October 1, 2020, he has been working as a full-time associate professor in empirical labour economics at Ghent University.
 In addition, he is affiliated to University of Antwerp as a part-time professor and to Université catholique de Louvain, Global Labor Office (GLO), IMISCOE and Institute for the Study of Labor (IZA) as a Research Fellow.

-Stijn is involved in several courses on (labour) economics and research methods at Ghent University and University of Antwerp.
+p>Stijn is involved in several courses on (labor) economics and research methods at Ghent University and the University of Antwerp.
 In 2012, 2013, 2014 and 2015 he was elected 'Best Teaching Assistant' by the Master students of the faculty of Economics and Business Administration at Ghent University.

-His research is mainly situated in the broad field of labour economics with a focus on (i) the transition from school to work, (ii) labour market discrimination and (iii) work and health.
-He has published in reputed journals such as European Sociological Review, Health Economics, Industrial Relations, ILR Review, Journal of Applied Econometrics, Journal of Economic Surveys, Labour Economics, New Media & Society, and Social Science & Medicine.
+His research is mainly situated in the broad field of labour economics, with a focus on (i) the transition from school to work, (ii) labour market discrimination, and (iii) work and health.
+He has published in reputed journals such as European Economic Review, European Sociological Review, Health Economics, Industrial Relations, ILR Review, Labour Economics, Journal of Applied Econometrics, Journal of Economic Surveys, New Media & Society, Journal of Ethnic and Migration Studies and Social Science & Medicine.
 In 2012 and 2013, he worked as a visiting researcher at VU University Amsterdam and at Aarhus University respectively.